 (2) where it does not commit to the Stewardship Code, its alternative investment strategy.

 Firms which wish to do so may notify the FRC (by email via email@example.com) that they have published a statement; details of each signatory, along with a link to its statement will be listed on the FRC’s website, according to the categories of asset managers, asset owners and service provider here: http: //www.frc.org.uk/Our-Work/Codes-Standards/Corporate-governance/UK-Stewardship-Code/UK-Stewardship-Code-statements.aspx.

-The FRC code guidance expects application on a “comply or explain” basis, and is not a rigid set of rules.
+The Code comprises a set of ‘apply and explain’ principles for asset managers and asset owners, and a separate set of principles for service providers.
 Where a principle is not being complied with, a meaningful explanation should be delivered enabling the reader to understand the firm’s approach to stewardship.
-Firms may determine that some, but not all, of the provisions of the Stewardship Code are disproportionate in its case and set out as part of its disclosure why this is the case.
+Firms may determine that some, but not all, of the provisions of the Code are disproportionate in its case and set out as part of its disclosure why this is the case.

 Statement of Commitment to the UK Stewardship Code

 Under COBS 2.2.3R of the FCA Handbook Caygan Capital Ltd (“CCL”) is required to make a public disclosure in relation to the nature of CCL’s commitment to the UK Financial Reporting Council’s Stewardship Code (“the Code”).
 The Code was recently revised and the new Code took effect from 1 January 2020.